Notice of Privacy Practices

 Restrictions on Use and Disclosure of Your Personal Health Information.
 You have the right to request restrictions on certain uses and disclosures of your personal health information for treatment, payment, or health care operations.
 A restriction request form can be obtained from the Holzer Health Information Management Department.
 A restriction that Holzer is obligated to agree to is the restriction of disclosures of your personal health information to your payer if you wish to pay out of pocket in full for items or services provided to you.
 We are not required to agree to other restriction requests, but will attempt to accommodate reasonable requests when appropriate, and we retain the right to terminate an agreed-to-restriction if we believe that such termination is appropriate.
 In the event of a termination by us, we will notify you of such termination.
 You also have the right to terminate, in writing or orally, any agreed-to-restrictions to sending such termination notice the Holzer Health Information Management Department.

 Additional Rights.
 You have the right to opt out of communications regarding fundraising.
 You have the right to receive notifications of breaches of your medical information.

 Acknowledgment of Receipt of Notice.
-You will be asked to sign an acknowledgement form that you received this Notice of Privacy Practices.
+You will be asked to sign an acknowledgment form that you received this Notice of Privacy Practices.

 For Further Information

-If you have questions or need further assistance regarding this Notice, you may contact the Holzer Corporate Compliance/Privacy Officer at 100 Jackson Pike, Gallipolis, OH 45631, or at 740-441-3319.
+If you have further questions or need further assistance, you may contact the Holzer Corporate Compliance/Privacy Officer, at 100 Jackson Pike, Gallipolis, Ohio 45631, or at 740-441-3319.

-As a patient, you retain the right to obtain a paper copy of this Notice of Privacy Practices, even if you have requested such copy by email or other electronic means.
+As a patient, you have the right to obtain a paper copy of this Notice of Privacy Practices, even if you have requested such copy by email or other electronic means.

 This revised version of the Notice of Privacy Practices is effective September 23, 2013.